“A personal favorite was Nartadjieva’s performance of the Brahms. Launching out of the gate again and again, she tore into those

-Outstanding enough to grace the stages of the world's great orchestras.
+Uzbek-American violinist Adelya Nartadjieva is quickly gaining attention as "...Outstanding enough to grace the stages of the world's great orchestras."
+(The Straits Times)

-A native of Tashkent, Uzbekistan, Adelya started the violin at the age of six and had performed as soloist with orchestra only 9 months after starting violin lessons.
-She has graduated from the Yale School of Music with a Master's Degree where she studied with Prof. Hyo Kang and Yong Siew Toh Conservatory of Music inSingapore with Prof. Qian Zhou.
-Upon graduation Adelya was awarded a First-Class Honors Degree and a Lee Kuan Yew Gold Medal as the best graduate throughout the course of study.
+A native of Tashkent, Uzbekistan, Adelya Nartadjieva started playing the violin at the age of six.
+She performed her first solo concert with the Chamber Orchestra of Uzbekistan, just nine months after she started playing.
+She went on to graduate from the Yale School of Music with a Master's Degree, where she studied with Prof. Hyo Kang, Manhattan School of Music where she studied with Glenn Dicterow and Lisa Kim, and Yong Siew Toh Conservatory of Music inSingapore with Prof. Qian Zhou.
+Upon graduation, Adelya